oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Just as `SD-CLAIMS`, `SD-DISCLOSURES` can be more complex as well.

-`SD-JWT-DISCLOSURE` is sent together with `SD-JWT` from the holder to the verifier.
+`HOLDER-SELECTED-DISCLOSURES-JWT` is sent together with `SD-JWT` from the holder to the verifier.

 ## Optional Holder Binding